JSAbrahams/mamba/doc/philosophy.md

 ### Null Safety and Error Handling

+The null value, a value which is meant to symbolize the concept of nothing, has been the bane of many a programmer, with headlines such as:

-> Null Pointers, the billion (or perhaps trillion) dollar mistake.
+> Null Pointers, the billion (or perhaps trillion) dollar mistake

 Null safety is an oft raised topic in computer science.
-They either break the application flow of an application by throwing an exception (such as in Java), or simply result in undefined behaviour (such as in C++).
+Null values can either break the application flow of an application by throwing an exception (such as in Java), or simply result in undefined behaviour (such as in C++).

 ### Mutability and Immutability